-A beautiful prayer from the Church of Scotland's facebook page encouraging us to look with fresh eyes at the wonderful creation we are part of.
+A beautiful prayer or hymn or poem from the Church of Scotland's facebook page encouraging us to look with fresh eyes at the wonderful creation we are part of.

 A young boy's vision of one of Jesus' best known parables with the actors as dinosaurs.
 I'm sure you can guess which parable?
 Jesus told the story as an answer to the question "Who is my neighbour?"
 Maybe this picture can remind us that all God's creatures are our neighbours?